JoeZhuo-ZY/Adversarial-Security-of-FDC/README.md

 `TEP_FD/` for fault detection

+## Example
+Run `example.py` can get the main results of benchmark in the paper.

 ## Code Reference
 We reproduce all the codes of adversarial attack and defense methods for FDC systems.
 Part of codes refer to the following repos:
 ### Adversarial attacks